timonharz/DRNN/README.md

 	1. Fork the repository.
 	2. Create a new branch for your feature or bug fix.
-	3. Make your changes and submit a pull request.
+	3. Make your changes and submit a pull request⬤

-License

-This project is licensed under the MIT License.

-Acknowledgments

-Special thanks to the contributors and the open-source community for their support and collaboration.

-Feel free to explore, experiment, and contribute to the evolution of neural networks with the Dynamic Reproducing Neural Network project!